 When to file: the annual window

-The filing window is 1 February to 2 March each year.
-The data declared covers the previous calendar year:
+The filing window runs 1 February to 2 March each year.
+What you declare is the data from the previous calendar year:

 | Filing year | Data declared | Period covered |